Papua New Guinea Hunters: Papua New Guinea NRL Bid

 The Australian Labor Party have pledged their support behind a PNG team entering the National Rugby League competition.

 Papua New Guinea have introduced a National Schools Rugby League Championships which started in 2019 to prepare its junior rugby league talent from the six year olds to the Under 18 divisions for the future.

 The PNG Government, Australian Government, PNGRFL and QRL signed an agreement which will see the Australian Government assisting to develop the sport in the country.
 Titled 'Growing and Supporting Rugby League in Papua New Guinea', it is an Australian Government initiative to develop pathways for PNG teams like the Hunters Under 21s and Hunters Women's to play in high-level Australian sporting competitions with a focus on female athlete development, wellbeing and education, and commercial sustainability under the three year program.

 The PNG Government have officially launched the Papua New Guinea NRL Bid to participate in the Australian NRL Competition as the 18th team.

 Andrew Hill, former Canterbury Bulldogs and RLWC 2017 CEO will lead the PNG 2028 NRL Bid.
-Womens, Under-19 boys, Under-19 girls national competitions will start from 2025 to 2027.
+Women, Under-19 boys, Under-19 girls national competitions will start from 2025 to 2027.